ro-double-b/RPFantasyDR_S9/open-items.md

 COMMENTS ON PLAYING
 // make sure that the selection controller is update for week

 // refactoring
+[ ] remove the directives in the app.js file
 [ ] update for ESLint
 [ ] remove duplicate script/link files in html index file [ ] go through and refactor to ES6 where necessary